mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

       serviceId: Optional<ObjectId>;

       /**
-       * A flag whether the pool forced closing "in use" connections as part of the clear.
+       * A flag whether the pool forced interrupting "in use" connections as part of the clear.
       */
-      closeInUseConnections: Optional<Boolean>;
+      interruptInUseConnections: Optional<Boolean>;
     }

     /**